Forin2001/Entrance-Pharmacy-Databse/README.md

 (458994, 'Male', 'Yes', 37),
 (458996, 'Female', 'Yes', 69);

-# This is a command used to import data from a CSV file in to a particular
+# Command used to import data from a CSV file in to a particular table.
-table which in this case is shareholders.
+Which in this case is shareholders.

 \copy shareholders (sha_id, sha_gender, sha_marital_status, sha_age)
 FROM '/path/to/your/shareholders.csv'